 Ryder Cup captain Padraig Harrington on the postponement, his extra year in charge of Team Europe and his incredible life in golf.

-In a sane and normal world, every one of the Irishman's waking hours would be focused on defending the Samuel Ryder trophy won in rampant fashion by Thomas Bjorn’s European heroes at Le Golf National two years ago.
+Instead the Irishman has had an additional year to plan for the clash with Steve Stricker's Team USA, spending most of his waking hours focusing on defending the Samuel Ryder trophy won in rampant fashion by Thomas Bjorn’s European heroes at Le Golf National in 2018.

 It also gave the three-time Major champion time to sit down with Today's Golfer and reflect on a lifetime in golf.